Noora-q/bank-tech-test/README.md

 I want to be able to see my final balance

 As an account holder
-So I track my spending
+So I see a summary of my spending
 I want to be able to see a printed account statement
 ```